morninj/quickspin/README.md

 =========

 This tool automates web server deployment.
 It can install and configure a server, a database, WordPress, and basic security tools.

-It's best for small projects with low overhead.
+Quickspin is not a replacement for other server management tools like Puppet, Chef, or Fabric.
+Instead, it's a shortcut for deploying servers for small projects with low overhead.

-I've only tested this configuration on Ubuntu Server 12.04.3 LTS 64-bit, but it should work on other Linux distributions with a little tweaking.
+I've only tested this configuration on Ubuntu Server 12.04.3 LTS 64-bit, but it should work fine on most versions of Ubuntu or Debian, and it should work on other Linux distributions with a little tweaking.

 I like the small instances from [Digital Ocean](https://www.digitalocean.com/), but you can use any machine that allows